kalisio/kaabah/docs/how-does-it-work/README.md

 ### Grafana

-By default, **Grafana** is shipped with the following customisation:
+By default, **Grafana** is shipped with the following customization:
 * UI:
   * Login form disabled: indeed the access to **Grafana** requires to be authenticated (basic auth).
 This requirement is defined using Traefik frontend rule.
   * The default user is granted the `EDITOR` permissions.